hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/advertisement/facebook/promoter.rst

 5. **`SimpleNamespace` Handling:** The tests now correctly use the `SimpleNamespace` objects, as expected in the original code.

-6. **Example for `process_groups` (placeholder):** The comment demonstrates how you should add a test for the `process_groups` function.
+6. **Example for `process_groups` (placeholder):** The comment demonStartes how you should add a test for the `process_groups` function.
 You'll need to mock data for campaigns, file paths, and other arguments to appropriately test this function.

 **How to Run the Tests:**